IrfanUruchi/automated-license-plate-gate-control/README.md

 ## Overview

 A fully automated gate that opens when a recognized license plate approaches, leveraging OpenCV on a Raspberry Pi for OCR and an Arduino-controlled actuator for the gate.
+**This project was completed as part of the Software for Embedded Systems.**

 ## Features